• Skip to primary navigation

 Author: MaryAnne

 Rich, buttery, and aromatic cardamom shortbread cookies are a great addition to your holiday cookie plate.
-These slightly sweet cookies are easy to make and perfect with a cup of tea or coffee.
+They are slightly sweet, with the added floral notes of cardamom, and pair beautifully with a cup of tea or coffee.
+You can even stick your cookie dough in the freezer and bake them at a later date.

 Print Recipe Pin Recipe